oVirt/ovirt-site/source/release/4.4.6/index.md

  - [BZ 1113630](https://bugzilla.redhat.com/1113630) **[RFE] indicate vNICs that are out-of-sync from their configuration on engine**

+ - [BZ 1944723](https://bugzilla.redhat.com/1944723) **[RFE] Support virtual machines with 16TB memory**

+   In this version, we support running virtual machines with up to 16TB of RAM on x86_64.

  - [BZ 1669178](https://bugzilla.redhat.com/1669178) **[RFE] Q35 SecureBoot - Add ability to preserve variable store certificates.**